1. Outlines to be submitted to turnitin.com by 8/22.

 1. Character Tables Due

-2. Begin Act IV Dialectical Journal due Friday
+2. Begin Act IV Dialectical Journal due

 3. Make flashcards or create a Quizlet to review terms